lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   {{I-D.ietf-lpwan-ipv6-static-context-hc}} defines the use of  a message direction (DI) when processing the rule which allows the description of message header format in baoth directions.

-* Even when a field is "symmetric" (i.e. found in both directions) the values carried are different.
-Exploiting this asymmetry in compression will allow to reduce the range of expected values in a particular direction and therefore reduce the size of a compression residue. send no bit in the compressed request and a single bit in the answer.
-For instance, if a client sends only CON resquest, the type can be elided by compression and the answer may use one bit to carry the ACK or RST type.
+* Even when a field is "symmetric" (i.e. found in both directions) the values carried in each direction are different.
+Combined with a matching list in the TV, this will allow to reduce the range of expected values in a particular direction and therefore reduce the size of a compression residue.
+  For instance,
+  if a client sends only CON resquest, the type can be elided by compression and the answer may use one bit to carry either the ACK or RST type.
 Same behavior can be applied to the CoAP Code field (0.0X code are present in the request and Y.ZZ in the answer).
   The direction allows to split in two parts the possible values for each direction.

-  In combination
-  with the mapping list, the size of the compression residu can be reduced.

 * In IPv6 and UDP header fields have a fixed size.
 In CoAP, Token size may vary from 0 to 8 bytes, length is given by a field in the header.
 More